eliaszea/RIRIS/README.md

 RIRIS(‘Balder',3,4,15);
 ```

-Amd this is how the interpolation results look like:
+This is how the interpolation results look like:

 ![Interpolation result](https://github.com/eliaszea/RIRIS/blob/main/dependencies/example.jpeg)